A Beginning's Guide to Understanding Protected Trees

-Trees play an important contribution to our ecosystem, providing shade, clean air and aesthetic value to our surroundings.
-However, not all trees are equal and some carry extra protection status, which makes it illegal to perform any work without permission.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree being considered, and what steps you’ll need to take to comply with the laws.
-This article we will help you understand the process of discovering whether a tree is protected and what you have to do to ensure you are following the law.
+Trees play a crucial part in the environment, providing shade, clean air and aesthetic value to our surroundings.
+However they are not all equal and some carry an additional status of protection, making it illegal to do any activity without authorization.
+If you are considering having a tree removed it is crucial to be aware of the protection status of the tree you’re considering, and the steps you need to take to comply with the legal requirements.
+This article we will walk you through the steps to determine if a tree is safe and exactly what steps you have to do to ensure you are following the law.

 What exactly is a tree that is protected?

-A protected tree has been subjected to certain legal controls and it is unlawful to do work on such a tree without the required permissions.
-There are two types of protection that trees might have: statutory protection and preservation orders.
+A protected tree has been subjected to certain laws and regulations It is illegal to carry out works on a tree without obtaining the necessary permissions.
+There are two kinds of protection a tree could be protected by - preservation orders and protection orders.

-As a matter of legal protection, trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities in order to protect trees of significant public value and ensure they are not damaged or destroyed.
+In the context of the law trees are protected under law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are enacted by local authorities to safeguard trees of significant value to the public and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are similar to TPOs , but are set up by the Secretary of State for the Environment.
-Preservation orders for trees are considered to have exceptional value and are protected from all work, which includes the felling.
+Preservation orders are similar to TPOs , but are put in place through the secretary of state for the Environment.
+The trees that are protected by preservation orders are considered to be of exceptional value and are protected from any work, including cutting down.

 What can I do to determine if a tree is protected?

-To determine if the tree is protected, you must to check if it is in the process of being subject to a TPO or preservation or protection order.
-This can be done by contacting your local authority and asking them to search their records.
+To determine if trees are protected, you need to determine if the tree is in the process of being subject to the protection of a TPO or preservation orders.
+This can be accomplished by contacting your municipal authority, and asking them to look up their records.

 TPO search

-To find a TPO to locate one, contact an Tree and Woodland officer at your local authority.
-They will be able to tell you whether the tree is in the protection.
-They’ll also be able to guide you on the next steps you should take if the tree is protected.
+To search for a TPO to locate one, contact your local Tree or Woodland Official of your local authority.
+They can inform you if the tree is protected.
+They will also be able to guide you on the next steps you should do if your tree is protected.

 Preservation order search